 - BOPIS involves more touch points across more channels, from confirmation emails to mobile notifications, in-store customer service, and order packaging.

 No wonder that 44% of retailers were offering BOPIS and other omnichannel options in 2020.
 That number is only set to rise.
-By 2025, BOPIS could account for 10% of all retail sales.
 However, BOPIS is only as good as the system behind it.

 Retailers need to have:

 - At least one brick-and-mortar location where customers can collect orders.

 - An effective, real-time system for tracking inventory across warehouses and stores.

 - A system for notifying customers when their order comes in – whether by app, SMS, or email.

 - A way to confirm customer identity and reduce fraud risk.
 Most retailers use order numbers, QR codes, or chip-and-PIN machines.

 In other words, BOPIS is all about operations experience management.
 You’ll need to keep track of your stock – and even more importantly, you’ll need to keep your customers in the loop.